NizarMohd/Data-Engineer-Tech-Challenge/Section5/Section5_README.md

 # Documentation for Car Evaluation Model:

 ## Introduction:
 The Car Evaluation dataset contains information about various cars and their specifications such as buying price, maintenance cost, number of doors, number of seats, etc. The objective of this model is to predict the buying price of a car based on its specifications.
+Run the predictor.py script to obtain prediction.

 ## Data:
 The dataset is available at the following link: https://archive.ics.uci.edu/ml/datasets/Car+Evaluation.
 It contains 1728 rows and 7 columns.
 The columns in the dataset are as follows: